Price it Right

 Selling yourself short?
 How much are you leaving on the table?

-Early last year, a particularly successful Women’s Consignment Boutique looking to expand operations, went searching for a pricing application that could generate suggested prices by modeling its current pricing practices and that could be readily employed by less-experienced staff in its new locations.
+In 2012, a particularly successful Women’s Consignment Boutique looking to expand operations, went searching for a pricing application that could generate suggested prices by modeling its current pricing practices and that could be readily employed by less-experienced staff in its new locations.
 Failing to find an existing application, they searched for a developer.
 Through Resaleworld, they learned of NextGenResale’s pricing application for Children, and determined that a similar application could be engineered to meet their specifications.
 After many months of discussions and negotiations, it was agreed that:

 - To reflect the full range of women’s fashion resale, the inventory and sales data upon which the system is built would have to come from multiple stores in different parts of the country.